sinecoug/chauffeur_tracker/docs/reference/drivers-update-driver-by-id.md

 ## Return body

 The following example shows the response.
-Note that the names should be the same as you used in your **Request body** and the response should include the updated driver's id.
-The driver's id is automatically generated when the schedule is created.
+Note that the names should be the same as you used in your **Request body** and the response should include the driver's id.
+The driver's id is automatically generated when the driver object is created.

 ```js
 [

-Commit: Commit: new tutorials
-Commit: tutorials

-Commit: Initial key tutorial

-Create new tutorial: how-to-get-a-drivers-schedule.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated db source for testing purposes

-Update index.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated drivers-related files

-Refining drivers resource topics

-Update drivers-update-driver-by-property.md

-Commit: drivers UPDATE topic tweaks

-Commit: schedules resource file updates

-Commit: new Tutorial topic

-Adding new tutorial: how-to-enroll-a-driver.md

-Update index.md